 The most important thing with social media, more than anything thus far presented in this series or anything that will be in the future, is that you have fun with it – it is a chance to show the people and the humanity behind the brand.
 If your company is celebrating an important milestone, there's nothing wrong with posting a GIF of Chris Pratt throwing confetti in the air.
 Given that the internet is a visual medium, why not embrace the culture and change that defines it?

-We here at SimplyCast love us some social media, and as a matter of fact, we offer both Facebook and Twitter tools that allow you to automate posts with built-in image support.
+We here at SimplyCast love us some social media, and as a matter of fact, we offer a Facebook tool that allows you to automate posts with built-in image support.
 You can use our tools in combination with what you have learned over the course of this series to seriously bolster your social media presence and engagement.
-These tools are just a part of our marketing automation platform, SimplyCast 360 – click here to sign up for a free 14-day trial and make sure you check back in two weeks for the next installment of this series!
+These tools are just a part of our marketing automation platform, SimplyCast 360 – click to sign up for a free 14-day trial and make sure you check back in two weeks for the next installment of this series!